 The FAA has reported a total of 5,981 passenger incidents in 2021, which is up sharply from previous years.

-“The IAM supports the push for more substantial penalties against unruly passengers who assault passenger service agents and other airline workers,” said Richard Johnsen, IAM Chief of Staff to the International President.
+“The IAM supports the push for more substantial penalties against unruly passengers who assault passenger service agents and other airline workers,” said Richie Johnsen, IAM Chief of Staff to the International President.

 “Our union continues to ring the alarm and highlight the need of enforcing the laws for assault against all airline workers.
 The best way to curb these unfortunate incidents is for the interagency working group to listen to the impacted workers in the airline industry.
 We must all work together to end the assaults that afflict our members.”